TempoPFN: Synthetic Pre-training of Linear RNNs for Zero-shot Time Series Forecasting: Experiments

-\textbf{Pre-training Setup.} \methodname{}'s pre-training is conducted \textbf{exclusively on synthetic data}, ensuring no exposure to real-world benchmarks prior to evaluation.
+\textbf{Pretraining Setup.} \methodname{}'s pretraining is conducted \textbf{exclusively on synthetic data}, ensuring no exposure to real-world benchmarks prior to evaluation.
 The training corpus consists of approximately 10 million time series from our generators, each with a maximum length of 2048.
-We train our main model (34.69M parameters) using a two-stage protocol: 3 million iterations at peak LR $2 \times 10^{-4}$, followed by 2 million iterations at $2 \times 10^{-5}$, using the AdamW optimizer~\citep{loshchilov-iclr19a} and quantile loss.
-We selected a 35M model (10 layers, 4 heads, 512 embedding dimension) for its strong performance and comparability to TiRex~\citep{auer2025tirex}.
+We train our main model with the AdamW optimizer~\citep{loshchilov-iclr19a} to minimize the quantile loss, for a total of 3 million iterations and a batch size of 40.
+We selected a 40M model (10 layers, 4 heads, 512 embedding dimension) for its strong performance and comparability to TiRex~\citep{auer2025tirex}.
 To ensure robustness across sequence lengths, we randomly sample both the context length and historical window size during training.
 Complete training details are in \Cref{app:training-details}.